MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/manually-submit-port-order.md

 1. Download the [LOA](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) for your country or region.
 2. Complete the form.
+3. Upload the documents in Microsoft Teams admin center.
-3. Send it to the [TNS service desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) for your region.
+4. For special cases such as large number orders or ports (1000+), complex ports, etc. or additional assistance contact [TNS service desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) for your region.

 ## What else should you know about number porting